 Make Candy Corn Cookies — Layer three colors of sugar cookie dough and follow these instructions to make your own wedged treats.

 Create your own costume for Halloween!
 Here are some simple costumes you can make with your kids.

 Go trick-or-treating with your children.
 We love saying hi to all our neighbors!

-For a fun kids activity, have your kids carve your own arrowheads using a bar of soap.
+For a fun kids activity, have your kids carve their own arrowheads using a bar of soap.

 Fun Halloween Kids Activity — Make Eerie sounds!
 All you need is a plastic cup, a paperclip, string (wool is best) and a piece of paper towel.